Compare MHA, MQA, and GQA architectures, calculate their KV cache footprint, and reason about memory-limited serving tradeoffs.

 Common mistake: Treating MQA quality loss as either zero or catastrophic.
 Real impact depends on model size and task.
 Shazeer's original paper motivates MQA as a serving optimization, and later GQA work shows why many larger models want more than one KV head.[4][5]

-Here is a basic PyTorch implementation of Multi-Query Attention.
-It projects the input into multiple query heads, but uses only a single shared key and value projection across all query heads.
-Notice how the key and value tensors are broadcast across the query heads during the attention score calculation to produce the final output.
+This basic PyTorch implementation of Multi-Query Attention projects the input into multiple query heads, but uses only a single shared key and value projection across all query heads.
+The key and value tensors are broadcast across query heads during attention scoring to produce the final output.

 1import torch